marlenepereira/delivery-admission-controller/test-infra/config/README.md

 make local-cluster-setup
 ```
 This command will create a KinD cluster with [port mapping for ingress][00] and deploy CertManager and Nginx.
+Make sure Nginx is running before proceeding.
+**Note**: that Nginx is configured (via node labels and tolerations) to run only on the control plane node.
+Sometimes the control plane doesn't
+have enough cpu to run the pods, so it might fail.

 # Setting up Prow as a GitHub APP
 Instructions in this section is based on the `kubernetes/test-infra` [getting_started_deploy.md][02] guide for Prow adapted for local KinD.